guilherme-codes/htmg/README.md

   - [x] Render to. <!-- page_content -->
   - [x] convert md to html.
   - [ ] copy assets to the output folders.
+     - if a file has js or assets the path should be fixed on build.
   - [ ] dynamic layouts.
   - [ ] insert title from .md header.
   - [ ] SEO directives.
   - [ ] RSS Feed.
   - [ ] sanitize it ?
+  - [ ] More layouts directives?
+     - insert title in any place eg:  `<h1> <!-- layout_title --> </h1>`
   - [ ] Generate sitemap.
   - [ ] minify html?
   - [ ] Purge and minify css?
   - [ ] add to npmjs.com.
   - [ ] build script?
   - [ ] init script?
+    - create pages folder.
+    - create layouts folder.
+    - create assets (css, images, fonts) folder.
-    - create folder structure: pages, layouts, assets, js.
+    - create js folder.
-    - if a file has js or assets the path should be fixed on build.
+  - [ ] dev script?
+    - provides an dev server with hot reload?
   - [ ] All or Nothing operation: if the process fail in any step, it should be interrupted and the output folder should be deleted.